-You can use the REST API, CLI, and Admin App to view information about:
+You can use the Admin App, CLI commands, or REST API methods to view information about:

 - The system certificate.
-This is the certificate used to secure communications for your system's applications, CLIs, and REST APIs. - Data source certificates.
-These are the certificates retrieved from the systems that your system has connected to using a data connection.
+This is the certificate used to secure communications for your system's applications, CLIs, and REST APIs. - Client certificates.
+These are the certificates you upload to HCP for cloud scale that allow the system to communicate securely with clients such as AD and storage components.